MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/index.md

 As mentioned earlier, container images are composed of a series of layers.
 Each layer contains a set of files that, when overlaid together, represent your container image.
 Because of the layered nature of containers, you don't have to always target a base image to build a Windows container.
 Instead, you could target another image that already carries the framework you want.
 For example, the .NET team publishes a [.NET core image](https://hub.docker.com/_/microsoft-dotnet-core) that carries the .NET core runtime.
 It saves users from needing to duplicate the process of installing .NET core–instead they can re-use the layers of this container image.
 The .NET core image itself is built based upon Nano Server.

 For more details, see [Container Base Images](../manage-containers/container-base-images.md).

+If you’re an IoT user, also check out [Azure IoT Edge](https://docs.microsoft.com/azure/iot-edge/about-iot-edge), which makes use of containers to run Azure services, non-Microsoft services, or your own code locally on IoT Edge devices.

 ## Container users